Trust. “An assured reliance on the character, ability, strength, or truth of someone or something.” (Merriam Webster)

-Will we be willing to ask God to take the blinders off our eyes and see if we have done anything to shake another’s trust?
+Will we be willing to ask God to take the blinders off our eyes and see if we have done anything to shake another’s faith in us?

-And, if we know we have already done so, will we ask God for a heart to grieve that which grieves Him and humbly seek reconciliation with that one?
+And, if we know we have already done so, will we ask God for a heart to grieve that which grieves Him and humbly seek reconciliation or reestablish trust with that one?

 Regardless of whether or not truth is ever spoken and trust is ever allowed to be rebuilt, bitterness is not an option for the believer who has been hurt.
 It is yet another tool of the enemy of our souls to further wound us by our own hand on top of the offense against us.